[?] Subscribe To This Site

 for the Artist

-There is something that is completely unique to the Bible.
-Although written by 40 authors over a lengthy period of time, the use of each Christian symbol is consistent in imagery and intent.
+However, there is something that is completely unique to the Bible.
+Although written by 40 authors over hundreds of years, the use of each Christian symbol is consistent in imagery and intent.

 Similar to the use of the colors in the Bible, each Christian symbol is used deliberately and with precision.